-One of my most favourite things about Edinburgh in the spring is the blossom tree’s.
-Each year we would visit the meadows and take some family photos in the blossoms as we wandered with a coffee and let the kids play and the petals, it was becoming a little bit of a tradition and one of my favourite afternoons to spend together in town.
+One of my most favourite things about Edinburgh in the spring is the blossom tree path in the Meadows.
+Each year we would visit the meadows and take some family photos in the blossoms as we wandered with a coffee, let the kids play in the petals, it was becoming a little bit of a tradition and one of my favourite afternoons to spend together in town.
 (See last years shot over here).

 We live on the outskirts of town.
 Just 10-15 mins from the town centre in a car but too far to go for our daily lockdown walk.
 It’s made us appreciate more what is on our tiny little doorstep a little more.

-I would drop the kids at school and rush to get out of the village, desperate to be in town at a cute little coffee shop with my laptop or wandering around my favourite little streets with no where to be.
+I would drop the kids at school and rush to get out of the village.
+So desperate to be in town at a cute little coffee shop with my laptop.
+Or just wandering around my favourite little streets with no where to be.
 I loved it so much I built my entire blog around it and sharing it with anyone who would listen.
-I’d plan my trips ahead and sometimes have the chance to meet a friend for a coffee and days of nothing felt like everything.
+I’d plan my trips ahead.
+Sometimes have the chance to meet a friend for a coffee and days of nothing, felt like everything.

 Then lockdown happened.